Nits11/DC_Ghana_mapping/README.md

 1. This script first will take you through MICS 2011.

-*Data cleaning
+	I. Data cleaning
-	* Importing of all datasets (includes Household members, laboratory tests, individual child and gps data)
-	* Data is then cleaned to only keep important variables for malaria as defined by a literature review conducted outside 	the scope of this project (in press Millar et al. 2017).
+		*Importing of all datasets (includes Household members, laboratory tests, individual child and gps data) *Data is then cleaned to only keep important variables for malaria as defined by a literature review conducted outside 	the scope of this project (in press Millar et al. 2017).
 	* the data is then attached to gps data for further analysis.
 	* Lastly, important variables such as age, microscopy, RDT results and hemoglobin were recoded, this is because the dataset labeled missing data differently or to convert string data to numeric binary 0 or 1.